foundersandcoders/our-site-v1-DEFUNCT/_harp/about/_team.md

 	<a href="https://uk.linkedin.com/pub/campbell-morgan/46/b60/805" target="_blank" class="team-image campbell"></a>

 	**Campbell Morgan**
-	Campbell is a web-developer with a background in design and 3D animation.
+	Campbell is a web developer with a background in design and 3D animation.
 Campbell is the founder of <a href="http://www.sitechef.co.uk/" target="_blank">SiteChef</a>.
 He is also the founder of <a href="http://www.folissimo.com/#/" target="_blank">Folissimo</a>.

 	<a href="https://github.com/alanshaw/" target="_blank" class="team-image alan"></a>